 - Aspirational uses: meditation corner, creative workspace

 Now rank them ruthlessly.
 Which three activities happen daily?
-Which occur weekly?
+Which occurs weekly?
 Monthly?
 This hierarchy determines your design decisions.

 Timing and Overlap Strategy

 Identify conflicts: Some activities cannot coexist.
 A workspace requires focus and separation from relaxation zones.
 Guest sleeping areas need privacy from living spaces.
-Mark these as requiring distinct zones.
+These require distinct zones, not just time-sharing.

 This planning process reveals competing priorities that can feel overwhelming.
-When you're struggling to balance conflicting needs, working with an interior design coach like YIDC can clarify what matters most.
+When you're struggling to balance conflicting needs, working with an interior design coach can clarify what matters most.
+If you're stuck and haven't been able to figure out how to prioritize the functions in your space, call me at 408-306-5003 for a free consultation - getting that clarity is often the first step to getting unstuck.

-With almost 20 years of experience, YIDC helps clients ask the questions they didn't know to consider, turning vague frustrations into actionable priorities.
-Sometimes you need a professional to help articulate your vision before you can execute it.
+With almost 20 years of experience, I help clients ask the questions they didn't know to consider, turning vague frustrations into actionable priorities.

 Step 2: Master Your Layout with Strategic Zoning